 It’s not hard for tenants to purchase renters insurance, and it usually costs about $12 a month for most rental units depending on the scope of what the policy covers.

-Renter’s insurance is the only way tenants are guaranteed they’ll be compensated for possessions that are lost, stolen, or damaged
+Renter’s insurance is the only way tenants are guaranteed to be compensated for lost, stolen, or damaged possessions.

-If you have a guest to your rental residence, and they are injured on the property.
-Even if it’s not your fault that the guest was injured, you could be held responsible.
-Renters insurance will shield you from being liable for the injury and the subsequent medical cost related to it.
+If you have a guest at your rental residence, they are injured on the property.
+You could be held responsible even if it’s not your fault that the guest was damaged.
+Renters insurance will shield you from liability for the injury and its subsequent medical cost.

-Another reason to have renter’s insurance is that it will cover your personal property even if it may be located in the rental property.
-The policy could include things such as having something stolen from your car or losing a suitcase on vacation.
-Depending on coverage, some renter’s insurance policies will cover damage to other’s property such as bumping into a crystal vase and breaking it, or your child knocking over a display of glassware at a department store.
+Another reason to have renter’s insurance is that it will cover your personal property, even if it may be in the rental property.
+The policy could include having something stolen from your car or losing a suitcase on vacation.
+Depending on the coverage, some renter’s insurance policies will cover damage to other’s property, such as bumping into a crystal vase and breaking it or your child knocking over a glassware display at a department store.

-By requiring your tenants to carry renters insurance, you protect yourself or your company from being liable.
+By requiring your tenants to carry renters insurance, you protect yourself or your company from liability.
 If someone gets injured in your tenant’s rental residence, you could be sued for medical costs, even if you are not responsible.
-Renters insurance would pay for someone’s injury in a rental residence and would reduce the chance of a lawsuit from the injured party.
+Renters’ insurance would pay for someone’s injury in a rental home and reduce the chance of a lawsuit from the injured party.

-Requiring renter’s insurance means that you can allow tenants to have pets, most renter’s insurance policies cover damage from pets up to a certain size.
-Obviously, it would not cover someone having a pet like a donkey in their apartment.
+Requiring renter’s insurance means allowing tenants to have pets.
+Most renter insurance policies cover damage from pets to a specific size.
+It would not cover someone having a pet like a donkey in their apartment.

-Requiring your tenants to have renter’s insurance would also cover relocation costs in the event of a fire or natural disaster.
+Requiring your tenants to have renter’s insurance would also cover relocation costs in a fire or natural disaster.
 This benefit would keep your company from having to cover the costs of a hotel.
-It may be that you or your company just want the best for the tenants and want them to be covered even if it’s not your responsibility.
+It may be that you or your company want the best for the tenants and want them to be protected, even if it’s not your responsibility.

 Most everyone has some type of insurance policy containing the terms below.
 Familiarize yourself with each section.